 Citation errors.
 Authors misspell journal names or include errors in the volume or page numbers.
-While DOIs and disambiguation software at the indexing stage can help correct well-intentioned mistakes, they still take place.
-Errors prevent a directional link to be made from the citing article to the cited article, which means that it cannot be counted.
-Counting assumes good metadata.
+While DOIs and disambiguation software at the indexing stage can help correct well-intentioned mistakes, they still happen.
+Errors essentially prevent a directional link to be made from the citing article to the cited article, which means that it cannot be counted.
+Or stated more directly, counting assumes good metadata.

 Citation takes time.
 An article may wait years for its first citation.
 Referred to as “Sleeping Beauties,” some papers go unnoticed for decades until they are awakened by a citation event (the kiss from a handsome prince), after which they attract a lot of attention.
 Generally speaking, the longer a paper waits to be cited, the less likely it is to be cited.
 Conversely, the earlier a paper is cited, more more likely it is to be cited.
 Citations beget citations.

 Citation is limited by the universe of indexed papers.
-Thomson Reuter’s datasets embody a policy to index the “core” literature, meaning a smaller collection of elite journals.
+Thomson Reuters’ datasets follow a policy to index the “core” literature, meaning a smaller collection of elite journals.
 Scopus, in comparison, is based on a much broader selection of journals.
 And Google Scholar, as mentioned in a recent post, has a much broader definition of a scholarly document.
-All three indexes will provide different citation counts.
+All three indexes provide different citation counts.